New Orleans Jazz & Heritage Festival

 At the Congo Square African Marketplace you can experience music and art from Africa and the African Diaspora.
 The Congo Square stage features performances by African, African-American, African-Caribbean and Latino musicians.
 Shop at Congo Square African Marketplace for original paintings, sculpture, clothing, jewelry, musical instruments, and an array of handcrafted artworks.

 Contemporary Crafts is a nationally recognized showcase of alluring handcrafted clothing, beautiful leather goods and hand-blown glass, along with a brilliant array of paintings, photographs, sculptures and irresistible jewelry.
-It is set among the blues, jazz and gospel music tents in Heritage Square and, appropriately, offers handmade musical instruments for sale as well.
+It is set among the blues, jazz and gospel music tents in Heritage Square and also offers handmade musical instruments for sale as well.

 In the Louisiana Marketplace, the state's finest traditional and contemporary artists display and sell hand-colored photographs, pine needle baskets, whimsical jewelry, and other creations that evoke the state's unique cultural landscape and history.

-In addition to the dozens of fine foods offered, there are two cooking stages at the Fair Grounds Grandstand demonstrating the rich culinary history of New Orleans and offering samples of signature dishes featuring local ingredients from celebrated chefs, farmers, fishermen, and home cooks.
+In addition to the dozens food booths and stands, there are two cooking stages at the Fair Grounds Grandstand demonstrating the rich culinary history of New Orleans and offering samples of signature dishes featuring local ingredients from celebrated chefs, farmers, fishermen, and home cooks.

 The official 2014 New Orleans Jazz and Heritage Festival 45th anniversary poster was created and designed by renowned New Orleans artist Terrance Osborne.
-It depicts New Orleans’ famous Preservation Hall Jazz Band fronted by its horn players marching out the entrance to their namesake venue in the French Quarter and into the street.
+It depicts New Orleans' famous Preservation Hall Jazz Band fronted by its horn players marching out the entrance to their namesake venue and into the streets of the French Quarter.

 The PHJB, founded in 1961 by Allan and Sandra Jaffe, celebrated its 50th anniversary in 2011 and its 50th year of touring last year.
 The band, which plays primarily traditional New Orleans jazz (often referred to as Dixieland), has logged millions of miles on American and international tours, produced over 30 albums and has performed at every JazzFest since the festival's founding.